F1 weather forecast: Rain expected for Australian Grand Prix in Melbourne

 But what will the weather bring in Melbourne?

-Qualifying on Saturday is set to be scorching conditions, with temperatures around 32C by the time of qualifying and track temperatures of beyond 40C.
+Qualifying on Saturday took place scorching conditions, with temperatures around 32C by the time of qualifying and track temperatures of beyond 40C.

 Yet the grand prix on Sunday is a different story.

-There is a high chance of rain from midday on Sunday – with the race starting at 3pm local time – with the rain expected to be around 3-10mm.
+It has been raining heavily since Sunday morning – with the race starting at 3pm local time – and the rain at lights out is expected to be around 3-10mm.

+The F2 race was cancelled around 12:30, following the F3 race being cancelled earlier this morning.

+Currently, there are no plans to amend the start time for the grand prix.
+The rain is expected to stop at 4pm local time.

 There will also be a breeze of around 40-50kph, but the temperature will still be warm around 23C.

-The probability of rain is more than 80%, which could favour drivers such as Verstappen, Lewis Hamilton and Fernando Alonso.
+The probability of rain is more than 80% for the race, which could favour drivers such as Verstappen, Lewis Hamilton and Fernando Alonso.

 The last full wet race in Australia was back in 2010, won by then-defending champion and British driver Jenson Button.